Competition Overview

 - Inclusivity and Social Harmony

-Participants will need to submit an idea or solution to a societal issue that is relevant to one of the four key themes.
-You can find more information about these themes here.
+Participants will need to submit a problem statement and an idea or solution that is relevant to one of the four key themes.
+You can find more information about the themes here.

-All students aged 12 years old and above and are full-time Secondary 1 – 5 students in Singapore are eligible to join the competition.
-For students in secondary schools with 6-year Integrated Programme (IP), only full-time students in Secondary 1 – 4 are eligible to participate.
+Students aged between 12 to 18 years old who are full-time Secondary 1 – 5 students (or studying at the equivalent levels in International Schools) in Singapore are eligible to join the competition.
+For students in secondary schools with 6-year Integrated Programme (IP), only full-time students in Secondary 1 – 4 (or studying at the equivalent levels in International Schools) are eligible to participate.

 You can find the full list of eligible schools here.